Skip to main content

 Science Course Descriptions

 The MWHS Science Faculty is a group of teachers that are devoted to each student's well-being and their education.
-They feel it is in their best interest to instruct students in an environment that is safe, friendly, and open to all types of learning styles.
+They feel it is in the best interest of students to instruct in an environment that is safe, friendly, and open to all types of learning styles.
 The faculty teaches with a hands-on approach to their subjects.
-They feel it produces students that are able to adapt to their future environments and to become not only good students but also good citizens.
+They believe it produces students that are able to adapt to their future environments and to become not only good students but also good citizens.

 Credit: 1